Pythagoreanism: Geometry

-The Pythagoreans engaged with geometry as a liberal philosophy which served to establish principles and allowed theorems to be explored abstractly and mentally.
+The Pythagoreans engaged with geometry as a liberal philosophy which served to establish principles and allowed theorems to be explored abstractly and rationally.
 Pythagorean philosophers believed that there was a close relationship between numbers and geometrical forms.
 Early-Pythagorean philosophers proved simple geometrical theorems, including "the sum of the angles of a triangle equals two right angles".
-Pythagoreans also came up with three of the five regular polyhedra: the tetrahedron, the cube and the dodecahedron.
+Pythagoreans also came up with three of the five platonic solids: the tetrahedron, the cube and the dodecahedron.
 The sides of a regular dodecahedron are regular pentagons, which for Pythagoreans symbolised health.
 They also revered the pentagram, as each diagonal divides the two others at the golden ratio.
 When linear geometrical figures replaced the dots, the combination of Babylonian algebra and Pythagorean arithmetic provided the basis for Greek geometric algebra.
 By attempting to establish a system of concrete and permanent rules, Pythagoreans helped to establish strict axiomatic procedures of solving mathematical problems.